Premium Phosphosite-Specific 7TM Antibodies

 NEW

-Agonist-induced Serine331/Threonine332 phosphorylation of the Lysophosphatidic Acid Receptor 2
+Immunohistochemical identification of the Hydroxycarboxylic Acid Receptor 2 in liver

 375.00 € *